Seasonal Project Firefighters

 - firefighter (includes designated Australian Aboriginal and Torres Strait Islander people positions)

-- fire support officers (limited positions).
+- fire support officers (predominantly administrative roles).

 General enquiries: 136 186

 Register your interest